The Considerate Data Modeler

 Deep Copy in JavaScript

 Update 2017-10-23: This article and code library have not kept up with the rapidly changing JavaScript landscape and are now hopelessly out of date.
 First came non-enumerable properties, and with ES2015 came the introduction of classes, proxies, symbols, and anonymous functions, all of which break the below logic.
-I'm afraid I no longer know how to fully copy the full menagerie of JavaScript objects while preserving relative references, and it's quite possible that no one else knows either.
+I'm afraid I no longer know how to fully copy the full menagerie of JavaScript objects correctly.

 Semantic Code